 As for maintaining those relationships, knowing that everyone else is stretching their horizons as well kind of keeps us on sort of the same life path.
 I think about the people I love and leave all of the time.
 We’re likely to always have different latitudes and longitudes.
 Amanda and Brian and their four little Benoits are moving to Germany for three years.
 Dave Scaringe and his beautiful new baby girl, Mila, are holding it down in Brooklyn.
 Kendra is doing the east to west coast shuffle for work.
 Zack and Kenz are in the southeast are planning their first Squamish trip in a month.
 Ashley and Brett Affrunti just bought their first home in PA.
 Everybody is everywhere and following their own joys, and yet the threadlike connection remains weaved.
 The real beauty of friendship is allowing people to grow in all the ways they were meant to, even if it’s from a distance.

-On the back of the table Zack built me, I like to have people sign it.
+I ask that people sign the back of the table Zack built me.
 Matt wrote: “Grimpe chaques jours comme si c’etait le dernier and ne change rien…enjoy every day.”
 (Climb every day as if it were the last and change nothing.”)